Photo

 Mapping the Milky Way with the StarHorse code

 Stellar distances and ages for millions of stars are needed to understand the chemo-dynamical history of Galaxy.
-The StarHorse code is a flexible python tool that I am co-developing since my PhD, and that enables us to determine precise stellar parameters for millions of field stars with good Gaia parallaxes.
+The StarHorse code is a flexible python tool that I am co-developing since my PhD together with Anna Queiroz, and that enables us to determine precise stellar parameters for millions of field stars with good Gaia parallaxes.

 bar